Ammar-Alnagar/Ammar-Alnagar/README.md

 <tr><td valign="top" width="50%">

-- 🔭 I’m currently working on building and fine-tuning a Self learning RAG system that uses SSMs and specializes in specific domains.
+ 🔭 I’m currently working on a Self-learning Model with Chain of Thought (COT) reasoning to enhance model adaptability and performance.

-- 🌱  I’m currently learning advanced methods in Retrieval-Augmented Generation (RAG) , Structured State Machines (SSMs) , Generative AI , Reinforcement learning and Contextually aware agents.
+🌱 I’m also developing advanced AI tools, including an AI Brain Document Extraction system using Qdrant, and continually refining Retrieval-Augmented Generation (RAG) techniques for more contextually aware agents.

-- ⚡ I’m looking to collaborate on AI-driven projects that push the boundaries of machine learning and natural language understanding.
+⚡ I’m looking to collaborate on cutting-edge AI projects, particularly those that focus on advancing cognitive systems, LLMs, and generative AI.

 </td><td valign="top" width="50%">